Expert Answers Series

 These recommendations are available to you in the first booklet in our Expert Recommendations series.
 In this booklet, you will find information about how chordoma is diagnosed and tests to get before treatment.
 You will also learn about best practices for treatment of a new diagnosis, what to expect after treatment, as well as general guidance on advanced or When tumors have spread to other parts of the body from the original tumor site..
 We hope this resource provides you with knowledge that will help you make informed decisions about your care.

 Please complete the form below to download a PDF of the booklet in English, Chinese (Mandarin), Dutch, Italian, Japanese, or Spanish.
 You may also request a hard copy by mail (English and Spanish only).

 Treatment of Recurrent Chordoma

-The consensus group came together again in November 2015 to develop detailed recommendations for treating locally and regionally recurrent chordoma – a complex topic which required in-depth discussion and careful analysis of available evidence.
+The consensus group came together again in November 2015 to develop detailed recommendations for treating locally and regionally recurrent chordoma – a complex topic that required in-depth discussion and careful analysis of all available evidence.
 The resulting guidelines were published in an open-access paper in the high-profile medical journal, Annals of Oncology, in June 2017.

 Treatment Information Series

 This series of pamphlets is designed to provide easy-to-understand information about the different treatments that may be involved in your chordoma journey.
 The first two pamphlets in the Treatment Information Series cover The use of drugs that spread through the body to kill cancer cells.
 Also called chemotherapy or drug therapy. and Clinical Trials.
 You can use these pamphlets to: